How to Get a Good Bark With a Pellet Smoker: Must-Know Tips & Tricks

 You get the bark on a brisket in a pellet smoker by using the right rub or seasoning, using the right temperature, avoiding too much spritzing, not wrapping the meat, using the right wood pellet, and maintaining air circulation.

-You don’t have to be a grilling expert to learn how to get bark with a pellet smoker.
 The simple tips we have, such as getting the right rubs, setting the right temperatures, and reducing the moisture in your meat can get you that dark bark you’re looking for.